 There have been numerous legislative changes in recent years.
 From the 2015 Paris Agreement to the 2006 Companies Act, national and international updates to the law have made a difference to how organisations do business.

-In the present day, ESG is more important than ever.
-Last year, the IPCC report showed the undeniable impact humans are having on the planet.
+In the present day, ESG factors are more important than ever.
+Last year, the IPCC report showed the long-term impact humans are having on the planet.
 Organisations need to work together to improve their relationship with stakeholders, so they can forge ahead with their economic initiatives.

 In 2019, Business Roundtable declared for the first time that they would put stakeholders first.
 The group includes many high-profile leaders, including Jeff Bezos of Amazon and Tim Cook of Apple.
 Before this, they had agreed to prioritise active investors in the company.

 Whether or not organisations believe in corporate social responsibility, they have to pay attention to the transformation of ESG.
-Monitoring targets and standards is essential to running a modern organisation.
+Increasingly, investment decisions are based on ESG disclosures in the search for sustainable investments.
+Monitoring standards and integrating ESG into business practices is essential for any modern organisation.
+The term ESG is not going away any time soon.

 How Can Convene Improve Your ESG Practices?